 The legal version of discovery is actually kind of close to the everyday meaning of the word.
-Think of it like this: when an Oregon personal injury attorney “discovers” evidence in a case, he or she shares it with the opposing party.
+Think of it like this: when a Portland personal injury attorney “discovers” evidence in a case, he or she shares it with the opposing party.
 Discovery was put in place to help ensure a fair, speedy, and less expensive trial.

 Discovery in a personal injury case can take several forms.
 In Oregon state courts, discovery is governed by the Oregon Rules of Civil Procedure, and can include:

 - Depositions (sworn oral testimony taken before trial)

 - Production (making documents or items available for copying, including electronic information)